 UK Charging points – find your nearest on-street point

-Explore the Zap-Map below for more information about the rapidly expanding UK charging points network and to find your nearest on-street charge point.
+Explore Zap-Map live below to find your nearest on-street charge point.

 Three types of charging point are currently used in the UK: